This is my farewell to Lingvist.

 Lingvist released their Spanish course, and I recall receiving an invite for testing it out in beta.
 I didn't use it very much, since I wasn't learning Spanish.
 Eventually it was released, I think that was around 2016, possibly late 2016, as I know I recommended Lingvist to an ex-colleague who wanted to learn Spanish.
 It was at the company's D&D, I recall it well.
 My first year working.

 Later on, they released their German course.
 When I started with their French course, I was probably around B1.
 I think for German I was at least done with A1, so it also worked out well.
 I think if you are learning from the beginning, it doesn't help as much as you are ramming repeatedly into a brick wall (as it was with Spanish).
 I don't know if I ever finished the German course (at any point, that is, since new words are periodically added) - but I got pretty far.
-I know I learned (according to them) over 4800 words.
+I know I learnt (according to them) over 4800 words.

-Once Lingvist started to introduce paid subscriptions and limited some features (such as your learned words list), and then later started to slap the limits on the words, I figured it was only a matter of time before they decided to take away the free tier entirely.
+Once Lingvist started to introduce paid subscriptions and limited some features (such as your learnt words list), and then later started to slap the limits on the words, I figured it was only a matter of time before they decided to take away the free tier entirely.
 The day has come - it will be so in March 2020.

 The previous year, I almost bought a subscription when it was on 35% off for Cyber Monday, but in the end, decided against it.
 The price tag is too high in my opinion (even with the discount).
 If you pick the cheapest option (which is to pay annually), it's still US$80 a year.
 With the discount, I think that's US$52 a year.
-Do you realise how many books and other resources you can buy with that amount of money?

 I know Anki isn't the most user-friendly.
 For the longest time, I just couldn't use it.
 I couldn't start.
 The UI is bad.
 It's ugly.
 It's clunky.
 I know.
 I was there.
 I started to use it for a course I was taking, and the results were extraordinary.
 I honestly feel that Anki's SRS algorithm is much better than Memrise's and Lingvist's (and Duolingo's, if you count that too).
 There's more control - you can say how easily you remembered something, and that ease factors into the time the review comes up.
 A typo won't kill the review schedule, either.
 Yes, you can cheat too, but that's on you.